dokipen/jipe/README.md

 Is it efficient?
 No. I have spent zero effort making the parsing algorithm efficient.
 I may or may not in the future.

+Is it safe?
+No. If you pass in invalid JSON, it will just keep buffering data and trying to parse it until it explodes.
+It cannot recover from bad JSON.

+What is valid JSON?
+Arrays and Objects.
+That's it.
+Valid JSON begins with { or [ and ends with } or ].
+Any non-[ or non-{ characters before the starting delimiter or after the ending delimeter are simply ignored.

+Does it care about newlines?
+No, you json can span multple lines, and doesn't need any newlines between objects.